- About the Program

 Undocumented students

-UCSF welcomes applications for admission from undocumented individuals, such as those who qualify under Deferred Action for Childhood Arrivals (DACA) and/or AB540.
-Please visit UCOP for more information.
+UCSF welcomes applications for admission from undocumented individuals, such as those who qualify under Deferred Action for Childhood Arrivals (DACA21) and/or AB54022.
+Please visit UCOP23 for more info.

 Questions?